pagkly/Zed/Investopedia3/What a Low Interest Rate Environment Really Means.md

 What a Low Interest Rate Environment Really Means
 ## What Is a Low Interest Rate Environment?

-A low interest rate environment occurs when the [risk-free rate](https://www.investopedia.com/terms/r/risk-freerate.asp) of interest, typically set by a [central bank](https://www.investopedia.com/terms/c/centralbank.asp), is lower than the historic average for a prolonged period of time.
+A low interest rate environment occurs when the [[risk-free rate]](https://www.investopedia.com/terms/r/risk-freerate.asp) of interest, typically set by a [[central bank]](https://www.investopedia.com/terms/c/centralbank.asp), is lower than the historic average for a prolonged period of time.
 In the United States, the risk-free rate is generally defined by the interest rate on Treasury securities.

-[Zero interest rates](https://www.investopedia.com/articles/investing/031815/what-zero-interestrate-policy-zirp.asp) and [negative interest rates](https://www.investopedia.com/terms/n/negative-interest-rate-environment.asp) are two extreme examples of low interest rate environments.
+[Zero interest rates](https://www.investopedia.com/articles/investing/031815/what-zero-interestrate-policy-zirp.asp) and [[negative interest rates]](https://www.investopedia.com/terms/n/negative-interest-rate-environment.asp) are two extreme examples of low interest rate environments.

 ### Key Takeaways